 Mexico’s national oil company is also being revamped through changes in its administration and the country’s energy reforms.
 We think these are lasting improvements.
 Rating agencies—most recently Standard and Poor’s, on July 18—are acknowledging Mexico’s progress by moving their outlook from negative to stable.

 Similarly to other emerging markets, Mexico had to absorb a series of shocks.
-Consumer prices increased nationwide, largely because of the cumulative effects of the peso’s depreciation late-2014, and because of the increase in petrol prices in the beginning of the year.
+Consumer prices increased nationwide, largely because of the cumulative effects of the peso’s depreciation late-2014, and because of the increase in gasoline prices in the beginning of the year.

 The latter comes on the back of a lasting change to Mexico’s fuel-pricing regime, which needed to be liberalized.
 Despite upward pressure on consumer prices, the central bank has been acting preemptively in the face of expectations of tightening global financial conditions.
 The bank has been acting on its mandate of controlling inflation, so that: (a) it does not show second-order effects (meaning that prices across the board do not rise); and (b) long-term inflation expectations do not rise.